shachardon/ucca/README.md

 The `scripts` package contains various utilities for processing passage files.

-The `parser` package contains code for a full UCCA parser, currently under construction.
+The `parsing` package contains code for a full UCCA parser, currently under construction.

 Authors
 ------